 Cyber Security Consultant: A Cyber Security Consultant is an individual responsible for maintaining the safety of various online systems and networks.
 Additionally, these consultants are required to break down their research and knowledge down into bite-sized pieces for your layman clients to understand!

-Myth Three: There is Little Room in Singapore in Order to Succeed
+Myth Three: There is Little Room in Singapore to Succeed

 Contrary to what your disappointed dad is always saying, you do not need to land a job in the great Silicon Valley in order to succeed.
 In reality, landing a position in Singapore’s IT and Tech industry is also an impressive feat.